baichuan-inc/Baichuan-7B/README_EN.md

 ### Gaokao
-[Gaokao](https://github.com/ExpressAI/AI-Gaokao) is an evaluation dataset used in  Chinese college entrance examination questions to evaluate the capabilities of large language models, assessing the model's language ability and logical reasoning skills.
-We processed the dataset to only containing the single-answer multiple choice questions, we conducted a 5-shot test on all models.
+[Gaokao](https://github.com/ExpressAI/AI-Gaokao) is an evaluation dataset used in Chinese College Entrance Examination to evaluate the capabilities of large language models, assessing models' language ability and logical reasoning skills.
+We processed the dataset to only containing single-answer multiple choice questions, we conducted a 5-shot test on all models.

 ### Results